ianpetrarca/hicetnunc_api_guide/README.md

 #### Decentralized System

-A decentralized system is one where single entity does not have full control over the decision making, additions and maitenance of the system.
+A decentralized system is one where a single entity does not have full control over the decision making, additions and upgrades of the system.
 A decentralized system is inherently communal, serving groups of interconnected relevant parties that want to transact with trust.
 In many cases decentralization is impossible to reach, a best attempt.

 [Explainer Video on Decentralization](https://youtu.be/SrA7XTDCtok)

 #### Blockchain

-A blockchain is a database that built specifically to run on a decentralized p2p network and requires a set of 'checks and balances' to read, write and interact with it.
-There are many different types of blockchains, some of them focus on financial data like Bitcoin others like Tezos and IPFS play a different role in the decentralized ecosystem and contain files, application data, etc.
+A blockchain is a database that is built specifically to run on a decentralized p2p network and requires a set of 'checks and balances' to read, write and interact with it.
+There are many different types of blockchains, some of them focus on financial data like Bitcoin others like Tezos and IPFS play a different role in the decentralized ecosystem and contain files and application data.

-Depending on the implementation, a blockchain can be both decentralized or centralized.
+Depending on the implementation, a blockchain can be either decentralized or centralized.
 Decentralization lends itself to certain ideas and for now the most common implementation of a decentralized blockchain is a cryptocurrency.

 #### Cryptocurrency

 A cryptocurrency is a digital medium to transact value on network not owned by a single entity or nation-state.
-If you are curious as to why that might be needed, you might be in the wrong place.
 Please refer to the [Bitcoin White Paper](https://bitcoin.org/bitcoin.pdf) and Dr. Daniel Kim's [video](https://www.youtube.com/watch?v=aC9Uu5BUxII) on monetary policy, inflation, central banking, encryption, Bitcoin and Monero.

 #### NFT